brageon/rest/README.md

 # RST - heuristics to ranking
 This was meant for cognitive therapy by emotional awareness.
-In its current shape it can be used for creative writing to blogs.
+In its current shape it can be used for copywriting.
 Why specific values before measure you might ask.
 Intuition.
 Celsius used water as unit and I use political rhetorics from 2018 as unit.
 Zero product property is not applicable as first order unit.

 Repo A "oak" was deployed first by Netlify, Vercel and lastly GitHub.
 Compare this with Amplify which is BaaS or Quickbase for CRM.
 Workflow: gh-pages, api gateway, lambda, codebuild, repo b "rest", s3, sns, lambda2, repo a.
 Beside DevOps one can use *oanc* as spreadsheet macro for creative discernment.